Back to school: Backpacks to be distributed in Princeton

 PRINCETON — Parents getting their children ready for a return to school will soon receive some additional help.

-The Mercer County Starting Points Family Resource Center will host its yearly Back to School Bash on Friday, Aug.
-12 from 12 p.m. until 3 p.m. at the Princeton Recreation Center.
+The Mercer County Starting Points Family Resource Center will host its yearly Back to School Bash today from Noon until 3 p.m. at the Princeton Recreation Center.

 This is a free event which offers backpacks stuffed with supplies to Mercer County children, organizers said.